Château de Madame du Barry

 6 chemin de la Machine, 78430 Louveciennes

 A treasure for a princess, Madame du Barry's château, the former Pavililon des Eaux, was Louis XV's gift to his 'favourite', the Comtesse du Barry.

-It is open only on special occasions; become one of the privileged few to enter inside.
+The château is called the Pavillon des Eaux because it used to belong to the governor of the Machine de Marly, Arnold de Ville.
+It was given to Madame du Barry by Louis XV in 1769.
 The countess made many alterations and additions, including the Pavillon de Musique, the orangerie, the glasshouse, a Doric temple and an ice house.
 The park was also reorganised, with water features, lawns and trees added.
 A splendid lime tree still stands at the top of the park.

 Services